- Be legible, honest, accurate and prompt.

 - no doctor attended the deceased during their last illness

-- although a doctor attended during the last illness, the deceased was not seen either within 14 days before death nor after death.
+- although a doctor attended during the last illness, the deceased was not seen either within 28 days before death nor after death.
 It may be possible for a doctor to complete an MCCD (see 'Who can complete the MCCD?'), but the death should be notified to the coroner ideally before the death is registered

 - the cause of death appears to be unknown